 Mt.
-Kachenjunga (28,198ft & treasures of the snow) is the third highest mountain in the world and was first climbed by the British in 1956.
-Lying on the Nepal – Sikkim borders, the lush landscape of the Kanchenjunga area is an ideal environment for musk deer, blue sheep and the infamous Yeti.
+Kanchenjunga (28,198ft & treasures of the snow) is the third highest mountain in the world and was first climbed by the British in 1956.
+Lying on the Nepal – Sikkim borders, the lush landscape of the Kanchenjunga area is an ideal environment for musk deer, blue sheep, and the infamous Yeti.
 Few westerners have traveled to this remote area.

-This region offers an endless variety of culture and changing countryside as it proceeds from terraced fields, forests of birch, bamboo and rhododendron that eventually turn to stands of fir and hemlock as one climbs higher into the mountains.
-Himalayan bear, barking deer and the lesser panda are among the rich animal and bird life that fill the area.
+This region offers an endless variety of culture and changing countryside as it proceeds from terraced fields, forests of birch, bamboo, and rhododendron that eventually turn to stands of fir and hemlock as one climbs higher into the mountains.
+Himalayan bear, barking deer, and the lesser panda are among the rich animal and birdlife that fill the area.
 Kanchanjunga, Makalu and the spectacular Jannu are among the peaks at the outset of the trek.
-Passing through villages of Brahmins and Chhetries, you enter almost exclusive Limbu territory with a scatter of Gurung and Sherpa settlements.
+Passing through villages of Brahmins and Chhetries, you enter an almost exclusive Limbu territory with a scatter of Gurung and Sherpa settlements.

-The first day trek starts from Fungling (1777m) – the headquarters of Taplejung district.
+The first-day trek starts from Fungling (1777m) – the headquarters of Taplejung district.
 Sherpa Tol is the gateway to this trek.
-The trek passes through beautiful cardamom fields and Alnus trees (Uttis) until Hangdewa VDC, which takes around two and half hours.
-Along the way, there are small teashops that can be used for alternative accommodation as they provide home stay facilities.
-After about 3 hours of walk, we reach Mitlung at the bank of Tamor rivier.
-Next three day, trek passes along the banks of Tamor River up to the Lelep village passing through mostly the Limbu villages i.e. Shiwa, Chirwa, Hellok & Tapethok but peoples living in Lelep village and above are mostly the Sherpas.
-From Pembu, it is an uphill climb for about two and half hours to Lelep (1687m) – our destination for the 3rd day.
+The trek passes through beautiful cardamom fields and Alnus trees (Uttis) until Hangdewa VDC, which takes around two and a half hours.
+Along the way, there are small teashops that can be used for alternative accommodation as they provide homestay facilities.
+After about 3 hours of walk, we reach Mitlung at the bank of Tamor river.
+Next three days, the trek passes along the banks of Tamor River up to the Lelep village passing through mostly the Limbu villages i.e. Shiwa, Chirwa, Hellok & Tapethok but peoples living in Lelep village and above are mostly the Sherpas.
+From Pembu, it is an uphill climb for about two and a half hours to Lelep (1687m) – our destination for the 3rd day.
 The KCAP headquarters is in Lelep.
-Similarly, there is a police station, some teashops, groceries and hotels.
+Similarly, there is a police station, some teashops, groceries, and hotels.
 There are also some good camping sites in Lelep.